 - Maintain safe distances from power lines

 - Have power companies install insulated sleeves over power lines

 - Train workers about power line hazards and take protective measures

 If proper safety precautions do not exist on construction sites, injured workers or families may be able to hold parties liable for serious injuries or deaths.
 Negligent employers or power companies may be liable for damages.
-An El Paso construction accident attorney from Guerra & Farah, PLLC can evaluate your accident injury or the wrongful death of your loved one and advise the prospects of pursuing a case.
+An El Paso construction accident attorney from Farah Law can evaluate your accident injury or the wrongful death of your loved one and advise the prospects of pursuing a case.